-FoFF’s Farmer Campaign engages with Oregon’s family farmers and ranchers to create positive change in our state’s food system.
-From individual conversations and farm visits to our bi-annual listening sessions, we listen to the needs of farmers and ranchers and use their feedback to shape our programs and develop state policy.
+FoFF’s Farmer Program engages with Oregon’s family farmers and ranchers to create positive changes to support healthy local food systems and sustainable, family-scale agriculture in our state.
+From individual conversations and farm visits to our biennial Farmer and Rancher Listening Sessions, we listen to the needs of farmers and ranchers and use their feedback to shape our programs and develop policy solutions.

 Oregon’s Family Farmers

-The Agricultural Reclamation Act (ARA) was the culmination of the 2009-2010 Listening Sessions.
-During each of these listening sessions, two farmers offered to represent their peers at the first Farmer and Rancher Delegation, held on February 28th, 2010.
-These 70 Oregon family farmers and ranchers came together to establish a statewide platform for food and agriculture, called the Agricultural Reclamation Act.
+The Agricultural Reclamation Act (ARA) was the culmination of 17 Farmer and Rancher Listening Sessions organized by Friends of Family Farmers across Oregon in 2009-2010.
+During each of these listening sessions, two farmers were elected to represent their peers at a Farmer and Rancher Delegation, held on February 28th, 2010.
+Seventy Oregon family farmers and ranchers came together to establish a statewide platform for the future of Oregon food and agriculture, called the Agricultural Reclamation Act.

-- Watch the videos on the process of the Agricultural Reclamation Act, read this OpEd in The Oregonian and this article from Portland Upside, and sign on to endorse the document.
+- Watch the videos on the process of the Agricultural Reclamation Act, read this OpEd in The Oregonian from 2010 about the creation of the ARA.

 - For more information, or to get involved, email info @ friendsoffamilyfarmers.org.